nicolaskoriakos01/Core10Challenge/README.md

 PRE-REQUISITES: JAVA INSTALLED(With JAVA_HOME Set Up), MAVEN INSTALLED

-For this part I decided to user Java + RestAssured with cucumber and TestNG.
+For this part I decided to use Java + RestAssured with cucumber and TestNG.
 I decided to automate a single testcase where it validates the data. in this test case the data validated is the date and the temperature conversion.<br><br>
 The validation on date is to check if any of the dates showed are from before the current date.<br><br>
 The validation for temperature is to check if the conversion from Farenheit to celcius work correctly.<br><br>